painswor28/walkthrough2/README.md

 # walkthrough2

+## Introduction

-Sample repo for code walkthrough from fast.ai
+This is a sample repo for code walkthrough from fast.ai.

+Here's a list:
+- first
+- second